-Holy Family Catholic Academy recognizes the significant role that Science, Technology, Engineering, and Math (STEM) plays in the workforce of the future.
+Holy Family Catholic Academy recognizes the significant role that Science, Technology, Engineering, and Math (STEM) play in the workforce of the future.
 We are committed to preparing our learners from preschool through middle school for the careers of tomorrow by fostering an enthusiasm for STEM disciplines today.

 HFCA's culture of continuous improvement is evidenced in our evolving approach to delivering STEM education.